 On the far left, 44 percent approve of Hollande’s job performance.
 Just 30 percent of centrist voters and only 6 percent of the National Front’s agree.

 The Socialists need to win support from either the center or the far right if they are to keep Sarkozy out of the Elysée Palace in 2017.

 The former president is almost certain to win his party’s presidential nomination.
 Some polls suggest he and the Front’s Marine Le Pen would beat Hollande into third place, all but guaranteeing a victory for Sarkozy in the second voting round.

-A self-avowed social democrat who has spearheaded the Socialist government’s late-game conversion to a more business-friendly policy (Hollande won the 2012 election declaring finance his enemy), Valls could push Le Pen out of the runoff and should then be able to appeal to moderate voters, giving the Socialists a fighting chance.
+A self-avowed social democrat who has spearheaded the government’s late-game conversion to a more business-friendly policy (Hollande won the 2012 election declaring finance his enemy), Valls could push Le Pen out of the runoff and then appeal to moderate voters, giving the Socialists a fighting chance.

-But they might not let him.
-According to Politico, Valls’ biggest enemies are in his own party.
+They may not let him.
+According to Politico, Valls’ biggest enemies are in his own party:

 Heavyweight Socialist opponents, including former economy minister Arnaud Montebourg, are pushing for the Socialist Party to designate its presidential candidate in a primary contest open to all left-wing voters.
 That could be dangerous for Valls, who won just 6 percent of the votes in the last primary, while Montebourg won 17 percent.